metno/weatherapi-docs/doc/ForecastJSON.md

  - Forecast metadata
  - Forecast timeseries.

-Here is an excerpt of a forecast response:
+Here is an excerpt of a forecast response.
+Note that the actual parameters will vary from product to product:

     {
       "type": "Feature",